alphagov/govuk-frontend/docs/releasing/publishing-from-a-support-branch.md

 1. Check out `support/<CURRENT MAJOR VERSION NUMBER>.x` and pull the latest changes.

-2. Sign in to npm (`npm login`), using the npm/govuk-patterns-and-tools team [credentials](https://github.com/alphagov/design-system-team-credentials/tree/main/npm/govuk-patterns-and-tools).
+2. Sign in to npm using the npm/govuk-patterns-and-tools [access token](https://github.com/alphagov/design-system-team-credentials/tree/main/npm/govuk-patterns-and-tools): `export NPM_TOKEN="$(ds-pass npm/govuk-patterns-and-tools/token)"`.

 3. Run `npm run publish-release`, which will prompt you to either continue or cancel.
 Enter `y` to continue.